 Look up tables (known as LUTs) are files that embed instructions to change the hue, saturation or luminosity of pixels in an image or for video footage according to predefined rules.

 LUTs are used very often to color grade or add color effects to video footage.
 The LUTs in this free pack will work just as well in video editing software like Premiere Pro or DaVinci Resolve, but they are crafted to work especially well for Photoshop.

 You cannot sublicense, resell, share, transfer, or otherwise redistribute these LUTs.

-Here are the 12 LUTs included in the pack.
+Here are the 12 free LUTs included in the pack.
 Drag the slider on the image to see the before and after:

 A very warm look with desaturated cool colors and oversaturated warm colors.
 Great for summer and outdoor photography.